-THS 324 Concepts of the Church (3 credits)
+THS 324 Ecclesiology (3 credits)

 An in-depth sciptural look at the formation, structure, leadership, and mission of the Church (Ecclesiosology).
 This course will explore the marks of a healthy church that honours God in worship, purposefully makes disciples and cares for believers, and bears fruitful witness to Christ locally and globally.
 Emphasis will be given on the means of grace given by God to accomplish this goal.
 Prerequisite: GEN 101, THS 202.